osohq/oso/docs/more/design-principles.rst

 ought to be declarative and have semantics that map to common domain concepts – like roles and relationships, or boolean conditions over the input attributes.

-**3. Easy to start, powerful when you need it.** No two authorization problems are the same, because no two applications are the same.
+**3. Freedom to extend.** No two authorization problems are the same, because no two applications are the same.
 And so while many authorization problems can be made to fit a general pattern like roles, the model's fit typically degrades as you add more – and more complex – requirements.
 An authorization system should provide simple, opinionated building blocks to start but should not force developers to bend their requirements to the capabilities of the system.
 Instead, it should give them the ability to extend the system to solve the use case at hand.

 Separation of concerns, but not data
 ------------------------------------